48productions/Simply-Love-SM5/README.md

 Simply Spud SM5 is a fork of the original Simply Love SM5 theme that adds visual flair and more features to make it more suitable for casual/intermediate play on a public cabinet.
 It's geared towards the Idaho Rhythm Group's new public StepMania cab, but it'll work fine on home setups, too!

 Current major changes/tweaks:
-  * Support for StepMania 5.3 (currently experimental, but seems stable at the moment)
+  * Support for StepMania 5.3 (seems very stable at the moment)
+  * A new font, and lots of new visual tweaks and additional animation flair across the theme
   * An optional potato-inspired visual style to go along with the other styles (hearts, arrows, thonk, etc)
   * [Improved style selection for casual players](https://i.imgur.com/9VP89ps.png) - Casual and ITG mode are now Beginner and Pro mode.
      * FA+/StomperZ have been removed from the main style selection menu to reduce confusion for casual players, and are still selectable via the sort menu (MenuLeft + MenuRight or Select).
 This will hopefully be improved more in the future
   * Pump/ITG-style option to immediately fail players at a certain miss combo and kick them out of their set (configurable)
   * [Tweaks to Casual Mode's music wheel](https://i.imgur.com/ttb5uz6.png) (it now has a more standard cover flow-style look)
+  * A News feature, to show configurable images in the attract mode loop and to players with memory cards

 Other changes include: